infinitered/reactotron-core-client/README.md

 This provides the core functionality of the clients allowing it talk to talk to the server.

-It is used by `reactotron-react-dom` and `reactotron-react-native`.
+It is used by `reactotron-react-js` and `reactotron-react-native`.

+Issue are tracked in the `reactotron` repository currently.
+That can be found at https://github.com/infinitered/reactotron/issues

 # Usage